Windos/windos.github.io/_posts/2017-05-08-crouton-clickable.md

 You better believe it’s possible!
-A caveat upfront is that this isn’t (currently) possible using only `New-BurntToastNotification` function and you’ll have to jump into some of the more ‘advanced’ functions.
+A caveat upfront is that this isn’t (currently) possible using only `New-BurntToastNotification` function and you’ll have to jump into some of the more "advanced" functions.

 First, create a handful of text object that you want displayed on the toast, add them to a binding and in turn add the binding to a visual element.